Walker Jenkins

-Walker Clay Jenkins (born February 19, 2005) is an American professional baseball outfielder in the Minnesota Twins organization.
+Walker Clay Jenkins (born February 19, 2005) is an American professional baseball outfielder for the Minnesota Twins of Major League Baseball (MLB).
+He was selected by the Twins in the first round of the 2023 MLB draft, and made his MLB debut in 2026.

 Amateur career

 Jenkins attended South Brunswick High School in Southport, North Carolina, where he played baseball.
-As a junior in 2022, he batted .527 with ten home runs, forty RBIs, 13 doubles and 18 stolen bases.
+As a junior in 2022, he batted .527 with ten home runs, 40 runs batted in (RBIs), 13 doubles, and 18 stolen bases.
 He was named the Gatorade North Carolina Baseball Player of the Year.
 That summer, he participated in the Prospect Development Pipeline League at the USA Baseball National Training Complex in Cary, North Carolina.
 He was also selected to play in the High School All-American Game at Dodger Stadium.

 Jenkins entered his senior baseball season in 2023 as a top prospect for the upcoming MLB draft.
 Jenkins finished his senior year with a .480 batting average and 32 runs scored.
 He committed and signed to play college baseball for the North Carolina Tar Heels baseball team.